More mothers than ever before are giving the thumbs up to the amber teething necklace for curing more than just a little teething pain.

 Although naysayers have called the amber teething necklace a mere placebo, many parents who have used them are convinced with the results.
 BellyBelly forum member, det, says this about amber teething necklaces:

 “I swear by them – my two year old son has gotten through teething without a mumble with his teething necklace on.
 I actually notice it when i take it off rather than when he has it on.
 It is also ace to help with nappy rash and that dribble rash they get around their mouths.”

-The beads on the necklaces are made of amber, which is fossilised plant resin from the Baltic sea.
+The beads on an amber teething necklace are made of amber, which is fossilised plant resin from the Baltic sea.
 The resin is polished and made into a necklace.
 The beads are not stone and quite small in size, making them lightweight.

-Many websites have started to pop up promoting the health benefits of amber, specifically for teething babies, offering the necklaces (and anklets) for sale.
+Websites have promoting the health benefits of amber for many years, specifically for teething babies, offering the necklaces (and anklets) for sale.
 You can even purchase matching amber necklaces for mum and baby, in colours ranging from buttery yellows to earthy browns.

 In addition to assisting with reducing pain, drooling (for which amber is said to work by stimulating the thyroid glands) and irritability that is often associated with teething, Baltic amber is believed to help relieve eczema, speed up wound healing and stave off ear and throat inflammation, amongst other ailments.

 Amber is also said to help with concentration and the body’s reflexes.
 It offers an energy boost and has positive effects for the nervous system and the heart.
 Because these little wonders come from nature, they are also good for the environment, and are a great alternative to synthetic pain relief medications, reducing exposure to the ingredients contained in teething gels.